The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

-The ability to compute linear stability for all combinations of \(h\) and \(N\) is highlighted in Figure \ref{fig: bhBifurcationPlots}.
 By looking at the regions where the base state is unstable in the \(bh\)-plane, we see the complicated relationship between the parameters and the stability properties.
 For \(d\) and \(N\) fixed, predicting the minimum and maximum \(b\) values where Turing instability begins as a function of \(h\) is non-trivial.
 The maximum values in particular vary widely and are neither monotone nor periodic in \(h\).
 Increasing \(d\) has the effect of making the instability regions larger, but remaining qualitatively similar.
 Increasing \(N\) increases the complexity of the boundary and makes estimation even less promising.
+When \(N>>h\), the right boundary appears to be increasing in \(h\), which agrees with the expectations for the \(N\to\infty\) limit.
 For accurate descriptions of the linear stability of this type of coupled ODE system, it is necessary to perform the analysis for all parameter values, and not just the large \(N\) limits.